unification-com/testnet/README.md

 TestNet upgrades will occur when it is required to test new functinality.
 TestNet upgrade instructions will be made available for those running nodes on TestNet.

+### v5 - v6 upgrade

+On **07/05/2020**, TestNet was upgraded from v5 to v6.
+In preparation for MainNet, and in order to test the deployment processes, `v6` was rebuilt and redeployed from the ground up.

+If your TestNet node is still running v5, please see the [v5 - v6 upgrade instructions](upgrades/TestNet-v5-v6_upgrade.md)

 ### v4 - v5 major upgrade

 On **28/04/2020**, TestNet was upgraded from v4 to v5.
 In preparation for MainNet, and in order to test the deployment processes, `v5` was rebuilt and redeployed from the ground up.